 | Objections

-7. I can't afford the tip / the prices
+7. I can't afford the tip / prices

 -